 - Main contributor

-Manning M. Mott discusses the different reactions of white residents to the black residents moving into Riverside.
-Mott discusses the change in quality of city services once Riverside became a predominantly black neighborhood.
-Mott discusses how demographics of the Third Ward are changing.
-Mott says the transition of Riverside from having majority white residents to having majority black residents was violent, contrary to popular opinion.
-He says the presence of the KKK was felt, and the Houston Police Department was a threatening presence in the community, falsely imprisoning black residents.
+Manning M. Mott discusses the different reactions of white residents to the Black residents moving into Riverside.
+Mott discusses the change in the quality of city services once Riverside became a predominantly Black neighborhood.
+Mott discusses how the demographics of the Third Ward are changing.
+Mott says the transition of Riverside from having majority-white residents to having majority Black residents was violent, contrary to popular opinion.
+He says the presence of the KKK was felt, and the Houston Police Department was a threatening presence in the community, falsely imprisoning Black residents.

 - Physical Description